kk-digital/kcg-scrapper/README.md

 # kcg-scapper

-# For install requirements run
+# After cloning the repo run the following command to install all the needed requirements.
-$pip install -r requirements
+$ pip install -r requirements